Sector14/cougar-util/README.md

 You will need to perform a one-time manual calibration via HOTAS CCP in Windows.
 After which using "-m" will ensure the manual data is used.
-Note, it's recommended to leave all axis as linear, do not apply curves, Falcon BMS will handle this for you.
+Note, it's recommended to leave each axis as linear, do not apply curves, Falcon BMS will handle this for you.

 ```
   -p    Allows a specified tmc axis profile to be uploaded to the Cougar's flash.
 ```

-After configuring axes in HOTAS CCP and making curve/deadzone adjustments plus performing a manually calibration, any TMC file you then save can be uploaded from Linux using the above option.
+After configuring each axis in HOTAS CCP and making curve/deadzone adjustments plus performing a manually calibration, any TMC file you then save can be uploaded from Linux using the above option.